atmoswing/atmoswing-user-manual/docs/getting-started/data-downscaler.rst

 Downscaler specific data
 ========================

-AtmoSwing Downscaler can read the following climate data in addition to reanalyses datasets (with the corresponding id to use):
+AtmoSwing Downscaler can read the following climate data in addition to reanalyses datasets (with the corresponding ID to use):

 * CMIP5 (Coupled Model Intercomparison Project Phase 5): ``CMIP5``
 * CORDEX (Coordinated Regional Climate Downscaling Experiment): ``CORDEX``